itsa-mee-mario/databookuwnotes/DeepLearning/README.md

-## My notes as i go through databookuw.com, and the accompnying playlist
+## My notes as i go through databookuw.com, and the accompanying playlist